ibm-cloud-docs/cis/cache.md

 {{site.data.keyword.cis_short_notm}} goes back to the origin, even though we have the file in our cache.

 Query String Sort sorts the query strings _before_ they hit our cache, resulting in a higher cache hit rate.
-Enable Query String Sort using the toggle in the **Caching** page.
+Enable Query String Sort by using the toggle in the **Caching** page.

 ## Serving stale content
 {: #serve-stale-content-caching}

 **Serve stale content** keeps a limited version of the site online if the server goes down.
-Even if the content has expired, {{site.data.keyword.cis_short_notm}} continues serving cached content to users when origin servers are offline.
+Even if the content expires, {{site.data.keyword.cis_short_notm}} continues serving cached content to users when origin servers are offline.